 When a situation requires the upper controls be overridden (such as, injured personnel in the platform), use the Top Control shut-off at the lower controls to stop oil flow to the boom tip.
 This will make the upper controls inoperable.
 Then "lower" controls can be used to lower the operator to the ground, provided the upper controls are intact.
-The Top Control shut-off functions as an emergency stop by taking oil flow away from the active controls.
+The Top Control shut-off functions as an emergency stop by taking oil flow away from the platform controls.
+Operate only one lower control at a time when overriding the upper control.